Professor Evan T. Williams Memorial Tree Walk

 Origins

-In 1990, students Eric Wold ’90 and David Craig ’90 conducted a comprehensive census of campus trees and wrote A Natural History Guide to the Lewis & Clark College Campus.
+In 1990, students Eric Wold BS ’90 and David Craig BS ’90 conducted a comprehensive census of campus trees and wrote A Natural History Guide to the Lewis & Clark College Campus.
 The guide included a tree walk that featured 48 species.

 Take the Walk

-Make a gift to the Tree Walk
+Download the Brochure (PDF) Make a Gift to the Tree Walk